-Hydrocodone and oxycodone are opioids frequently prescribed to treat pain.
-Hydrocodone is usually combined with acetaminophen to make products like Vicodin, and in 2019 this combination was the most common pain-relieving therapy prescribed in the U.S., with more than 30 million prescriptions.
-Oxycodone is also a common pain reliever, with more than 14 million prescriptions in 2019 and an additional 11 million prescriptions when combined with acetaminophen to make drugs like Percocet.
+Hydrocodone and oxycodone are opioids often prescribed to treat pain.
+Hydrocodone is usually made with acetaminophen to make products like Vicodin, and this combination was the most common pain-relieving therapy prescribed in the U.S. in 2019, with more than 30 million prescriptions.
+Oxycodone is also a common pain reliever, with more than 14 million prescriptions in 2019 and an additional 11 million when oxycodone is combined with acetaminophen to make drugs like Percocet.
 However, despite their similarities, the drugs have important differences.

 Is Hydrocodone the Same as Oxycodone?

 Hydrocodone is not the same drug as oxycodone.
-Although they are both semisynthetic opioids and Schedule II controlled substances, they differ in many ways.
-This includes their strength and available dosage forms.
+Although both are semisynthetic opioids and Schedule II controlled substances, they differ in many ways, including their strength and available dosage forms.

 What Is Hydrocodone (Vicodin)?

-Hydrocodone is available on its own in a long-acting dosage form called Hysingla ER.
+Hydrocodone is available in a long-acting dosage form called Hysingla ER.
 When combined with acetaminophen, it is available as a generic drug and under the brand names:

-Previously, hydrocodone/acetaminophen was also available under the brand names Vicodin, Lorcet and Norco, but these have been discontinued, although some people still use the names conversationally to refer to the drug.
+Previously, hydrocodone/acetaminophen was also available under the brand names Vicodin, Lorcet and Norco.
+However, these have been discontinued, although some people still use the terms conversationally to refer to the drug.

 What Is Oxycodone (Percocet)?

-Oxycodone is sold on its own under several brand names in long-acting and short-acting dosage forms.
+Oxycodone is sold on its own under several brand names in long and short-acting dosage forms.
 These include: